[Update]: This post was updated on May 25, 2017.

 Select the option to replicate the zone To all DNS servers running on domain controllers in this domain:

 Important!
-If the server that hosts your company www or ftp site is located outside your local network (e.g. at an external webhost) it’s best to create separate zones for each domain (autodiscover.example.com, mail. example.com) used by your Exchange 2013.
-Otherwise you run the risk of blocking access to the company website for internal users, in which case you would have to modify the newly create zone by adding A or CNAME records for external services.
+If the server that hosts your company www or ftp site is located outside your local network (e.g. at an external webhost) it’s best to create separate zones for each domain (autodiscover.example.com, mail. example.com) used by your Exchange 2013/2016.
+Otherwise, you run the risk of blocking access to the company website for internal users, in which case you would have to modify the newly created zone by adding A or CNAME records for external services.

 In the next step, type in the name of the zone (e.g. the domain for which it is created):